qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

 You need to also pass the USB cable up from the mainboard to the toolhead, the involves taking the back of the printer off and routing the cable accordingly.

 Ideally you want to use one of the USB 2.0 ports, which is either the middle or the bottom port.
 The top port that has the Wifi dongle is the USB 3.0 and has been known to randomly disconnect with Carto.
+You can use a USB hub to extend the number of USB ports available.

 ***